First-Time Home Buyer Guide Toronto (2026) | FHSA, RRSP & Costs | Own In Toronto

 Search & Tour Properties

 With your budget clear and your agent in your corner, you'll tour properties that fit your criteria.
-Focus on what can't be changed — location, lot size, building structure — over cosmetic features like paint and staging, which are easy to update later.
+Focus on what can't be changed, such as location, lot size, and building structure, over cosmetic features like paint and staging, which are easy to update later.

 04